Cristina Reyes: Political career

 In November 2007, Reyes was a member of the Constituent Assembly for the Social Christian Party, where she joined the panel on Sovereignty and Latin American integration.
 For the 2009 Guayaquil municipal election, she was nominated as city councilor for the alliance between the Social Christian Party and the Madera de Guerrero Civic Movement, obtaining the second highest vote among the councilors, behind only Polo Baquerizo.

 In November 2012 she resigned as councilor to participate in the 2013 legislative elections, in which she was elected as a National Assembly member representing Guayas Province.
 During her term she was part of the Workers' and Social Security Commission.

 In the 2017 legislative election she retained her seat in the Assembly.

 In August 2017, she accused the Legislative Administration of inefficiency in an interview, which caused her to be sanctioned in January 2018 with a 10-day suspension without pay.
 In response, on January 16, she filed a protective action with the Judicial Branch to counteract the measure.
 A week later, Judge Lucila Gómez dismissed the sanction, accepting the protective action in her favor.

 On January 8, 2019, Reyes was retained as the third member of the Legislative Council (CAL) with 79 votes in favor, 27 against, and 11 abstentions, following the resignation of Luis Fernando Torres.

 Before the elections in February 2021, she requested unpaid leave from the assembly so that she could take part in the elections.
 42 other members also made the same request including Wilma Andrade, Esther Cuesta Santana, Mónica Alemán, Dallyana Passailaigue and Verónica Arias.
 During her absence her job would be carried out by her substitute.

+In the elections to renew the Andean Parliament, held on July 14, 2023, she was elected President of the Andean Parliament for one year.

+In March 2024, Reyes announced her intentions to register as an Independent pre-candidate for President of Ecuador in the upcoming 2025 general election.

 Personal life

-Reyes has two children.
 On August 26, 2021, she accepted a marriage proposal from Quito businessman Patrick Mitaz.